Bayesian inference for stochastic differential equation mixed effects models of a tumor xenography study: Case study

-We conducted a further investigation (available as Supplementary Material) using less informative priors for $\log\bar{\delta}$, $\sigma_{\beta}$ and $\sigma_{\delta}$.
+Additional analyses reported in the supplementary material show that BSL returns results that are closer to those from PMM, provided that PMM is run with a larger number of particles (say, $L=3,000$) and moreover that BSL is less sensitive to the specific choice of $N$ than PMM is to the choice of $L$.
+Furthermore we investigated the effect of using less informative priors for $\log\bar{\delta}$, $\sigma_{\beta}$ and $\sigma_{\delta}$.
 The conclusion is that the considered volume of data is not informative enough for these parameters, that is the information carried by the model is unable to depart from the prior information for $\sigma_{\beta}$ and $\sigma_{\delta}$.
 The (log-)elimination rate $\log\bar{\delta}$ does depart from its prior, but at the expense of increased variability.
-Finally, we checked the convergence of three chains initialised at the same dispersed values used in the analogous experiment with PMM.
-For each parameter its $\hat{R}$ value was below 1.04, hence the chains are converging.

 Comparing computational times between BSL and PMM in a fair way is difficult, since the two algorithms have a completely different structure.
-Both methods perform similarly in terms of acceptance rate (30\% in both cases) however in terms of raw numbers, PMM is clearly more intensive since at each MCMC iteration simulation the model is simulated $L\times L_2= 10,000$ times, while for BSL the model is simulated only $N=3,000$ times (plus the overhead time needed to compute summary statistics out of each simulated trajectory).
+Both methods perform similarly in terms of acceptance rate (30\% in both cases) however in terms of raw numbers, PMM is clearly more intensive since at each MCMC iteration the model is simulated $L\times L_2= 10,000$ times, while for BSL the model is simulated only $N=3,000$ times (plus the overhead time needed to compute summary statistics out of each simulated trajectory).
 Given the above, 1,000 MCMC iterations using data from group 3 require 8.35 minutes with PMM and 0.44 minutes with BSL.